gilliorem/philosophers/README.md

 ```
 ### DEADLOCK

-- You hold the pen
+- You hold the marker
 - Someone hold the eraser
 - You wait for the eraser
 - The other guy waits for the pen